-Each Participant shall offer services relating to the Scheme in the capacity of at least Beneficiary Bank by receiving payments under the Scheme and to processing them according to the rules of the Scheme.
+Each Participant shall offer services relating to the Scheme in the capacity of both Originator Bank and Beneficiary Bank.

-There are several ways for Participants to send and receive SCT Inst Transactions to and from other Participants across SEPA.
+Each Participant needs to determine how to achieve full reachability for the SEPA Credit Transfer Scheme.
+There are several ways for Participants to send and receive euro payment transactions to and from other Participants across SEPA.

-A Participant can use the operational services of a CSM to assist in the provision of its services to Beneficiaries and Originators.
+A Participant can use the services of a CSM to assist in the provision of its services to Beneficiaries and Originators.